nuuuwan/news_lk3_data/README.md

 *2024-06-22 18:00:00* · [`dbsjeyarajcom`](https://dbsjeyaraj.com/dbsj/?p=84238) · `en`

-“Captain Blood:His Odyssey”was an Adventure novel written by well-known writer Rafael  Sabatini in 1922.
+“Captain Blood:His Odyssey”was an Adventure novel authored  by well-known writer Rafael  Sabatini in 1922.
 Sabatini had a flair for creating fictional characters set  against the backdrop of true,historical events.This blend of fiction and fact  was received well by readers,  The Captain Blood novel became a best-seller then.
 The basic story line was about a physician who suffered greatly because he provided medical treatment to injured persons branded as enemies of the state.

 Captain Blood  became an immensely popular novel and several films based on the  book  were made in different languages over the years.The block buster Tamil movie “Aayirathil Oruvan”(One in a thousand) starring MG Ramachandran (MGR) released in 1965  was an adaptation of the Captain blood novel.
 In the film, MGR plays Manimaran a physician who is victimised for giving medical treatment to people injured in a rebellion against the ruling dictator.